muqtadirlawal/Bank_Customer_Analytics/README.md

   - Account Number (PK): Unique customer account number.
   - Employment Status: Employment status as at when account was opened.

+- Transactions Table

+  - TransactionID (PK): Unique identifier for each transaction.
+  - Account Number(FK): Refers to the account number in the Customers table.
+  - Transaction_Date: Date of the transaction.
+  - Transaction_Type: Type of transaction (credit or debit).
+  - Transaction_Amount: Amount involved in the transaction.
+  - TransDescription: Description or label of the transaction.

 ## Tech Stack
 Tool – Microsoft Excel
 - Utilized for creating the interactive dashboard, data visualization, and automated ad-hoc report generation using office scripts.